VPDC

 Making sure everyone gets 2 doses of the measles-mumps-rubella (MMR) vaccine is the best way to protect yourself, your family, and community against measles.
 The MMR vaccine is safe and works very well in preventing measles.
 Two doses are 97% effective, and one dose is 93% effective in preventing measles.
 The spread of measles can be prevented if at least 95% of community members have received 2 doses of the MMR vaccine.

 Most individuals born or attending school in the United States get vaccinated when they are children.
 They receive their first dose at 12-15 months of age and their second dose at 4-6 years of age.
-If you are an adult who is travelling internationally, you should get vaccinated against measles if you did not receive 2 doses as a child.
+If you are over 6 months of age who is traveling internationally or to an area in the United States experiencing an outbreak, you should speak to your provider to make sure you are protected for measles.

 Learn more about who should get the MMR vaccine.